 Established working groups

-- Coral reef fin fin fishery working group
+- Coral reef fin fish & Spanish mackerel fishery working group

 Expression of interest

-Fisheries Queensland is now seeking expressions of interest for members of the following:
+Fisheries Queensland is seeking expressions of interest for members of the following working groups:

 Anyone is able to nominate, regardless of whether you are a member of an industry or community organisation.